 ideas and thoughts – thank you.

-As we begin the next analysis phase (survey and analysis), continue to
+As we work through the analysis phase (survey and analysis), continue

-follow this project site, email, and review our online forum to keep in
+to follow this project site, email, and review our online forum to keep

 The Park Authority has partnered with a leading national consultant,